Questions?

 • Additive particle size and weight do not allow for easy suspension and dispersion

-If you are having trouble with having your additives sinking, the first thing I recommend is to try using a suspending soap base.
+If you are having trouble with your additives sinking, try using a suspending soap base.
 These are specially formulated to suspend small particles in melt and pour soap.
-Other soap bases are also capable of having additives included but you really have to pay attention to temperature and timing.
-I recommend using a digital infrared thermometer for quick and easy temperature readings.
-Learn more in Melt & Pour 101: Additives & Botanicals and Melt and Pour 101: Choosing a Soap Base.
+Other soap bases are also capable of having additives included but you have to pay attention to temperature and timing.
+Use a digital infrared thermometer for quick and easy temperature readings.

 The soap doesn’t lather or bubble up as much as desired.